agavrel/42_CheatSheet/README.md

     c++;
 }
 ```

+> "Talk is cheap.
+Show me the code." ― Linus Torvalds

 ##### B/ Accessing the next link in a chained-list without checking the current one
 Another example with linked-lists